aaugustin/mtefd/multiple-template-engines.rst

 code.
 For example `half a dozen libraries`_ compete for providing integration between Django and Jinja2.

-Therefore, this DEP proposes to define a formal API for integrating template engines and to provide built-in support for two of them: `template strings`_ and Jinja2_.
+Therefore, this DEP proposes:

+1. to define a formal API for integrating third-party template engines
+2. to provide built-in support for  `template strings`_ and Jinja2_

 Design decisions